staticdeploy/staticdeploy/website/docs/guides-deploying-staticdeploy-with-docker.md

 The **staticdeploy** service accepts the following configuration options:

 - `MANAGEMENT_HOSTNAME` _(required)_: the hostname at which the management
-  console and the management API will be served
+  console and the Management API will be served
 - `JWT_SECRET` _(required)_: secret to verify jwt signatures (not base64
   encoded)
 - `POSTGRES_URL`: connection string for the